 Once in the evacuation zone, the robot should locate and transport the victims to the designated evacuation points.
-The victims are represented by balls of 4 to 5 cm in diameter.
+The victims are represented by spheres with an off-center center of mass of 4 to 5 cm in diameter.
 The live victims are reflective silver which is electrically conductive, and the dead victims are black, which is not electrically conductive.

-A rescue kit will be delivered to the live victims and transported to the designated evacuation point.
-The team can earn multipliers for victim evacuations, depending on the difficulty level, rescue order, and rescue kit delivery.
+The team can earn multipliers for victim evacuations depending on therescue order.
 Be prepared to face obstacles, speed bumps, and debris in the evacuation zone.
 Still, the robot will not score points by negotiating these difficulties here.
 The robot should then exit the evacuation zone and follow the line until the goal tile of the course is reached.